Image 11

 Faithful and enriching worship leadership experience for young musicians.

-FPC Choristers is an exciting pilot program for students in 4th grades and above to learn and grow in the Christian faith through music.
-Through this afterschool program, participants have the chance to develop their musicianship and theory skills while leading in worship alongside our Sanctuary choir twice a month.
+FPC Choristers is an exciting program for students in 4th grades and above to learn and grow in the Christian faith through music.
+Through this afterschool program, participants have the chance to develop their musicianship and theory skills while regularly leading in worship alongside our Sanctuary choir.

 Objectives and Program Highlights